z3d6380/csh/README.md

    - Simple non-builtin commands can also be parsed and executed currently
  ### Redirection (WIP)
    - Output redirection to a file is currently not implemented
- ### Piped Commands (WIP)
-   - Piping commands is currently not implemented

 ## Action Items
- - [ ] Add output redirection (write and append)
+ - [x] Add output redirection (write and append)
- - [ ] Add command piping
- - [ ] Add ability to set PATH and other environment variable using command similar to export (furture built-in)
+ - [x] Add ability to set PATH and other environment variable using command similar to export (furture built-in)
- - [ ] Ensure that complex command combinations can be parsed/executed, eg. `loop 5 echo hello world $LOOP | grep world >> ./result.txt`
+ - [x] Ensure that complex command combinations can be parsed/executed, eg. `loop 5 echo world $LOOP >> ./result.txt`